Southern Society of the Decembrists: History

 The revolt, scheduled for the summer of 1826, was accelerated by the death of Alexander I. The atmosphere of "interregnum" and the threat of exposure forced the Decembrists to change the date of the uprising to December 14, 1825.

 After the defeat of the Decembrist revolt in St. Petersburg, the Southern Society organized the uprising of Chernigov Regiment revolt, which, however, was also quickly defeated.
-The leaders of the Society, including Pestel, were arrested, and the Southern Society finally ceased to exist, its members were exiled to Siberia or executed.
+The leaders of the Society, including Pestel, were arrested, and the Southern Society finally ceased to exist, its members being exiled to Siberia or executed.